kindlyops/havengrc/README.md

 We are making use of the [Material Design](https://material.io/guidelines/) system as a base for our design.
 We are also using the implementation at [Daemonite](http://daemonite.github.io/material/).

 Within the app we are using [SASS](http://sass-lang.com/), and the guidance from [Inverted Triangle CSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) and [Reasonable CSS](http://rscss.io/) to try and keep the CSS manageable.

+### WebUI testing with Cypress

+We are starting to use Cypress for some web ui testing.

+    npm install
+    npm run cypress:open

 ## Working with RMarkdown templates